ljn1999/APS502-Financial-Engineering/README.md

 # APS502-Financial-Engineering
 # Description
-Course project of APS502 at the University of Toronto.
+Course project of APS502 (Winter 2020) at the University of Toronto.

 Calculated expected returns, standard deviations and co-variances between 8 assets.